testsigma

 Unlike other development models, an iterative life cycle model doesn’t aim to start with a comprehensive specification of all requirements.
 Instead, it kicks off by defining and implementing only a portion of the software.
 Subsequently, each part undergoes review to identify additional requirements and improvements.
 This iterative process repeats itself, resulting in a new version of the software at the end of each cycle within the model.

-Benefits of using Iterative Model are as follows:
+Benefits of Using an Iterative Model are as Follows:

 Adaptive Development: